Prakhar-FF13/GoogleSheetClone/README.md

 - CSS:
   - Flexbox is used heavily.
   - Some tricks involving opacity set to 0, to hide a component but make sure it's clickable etc were used to display icons for color changing.
+- Using infix to postfix conversion and postfix evaluation to parse and evaluate the formula.
+- DFS Cycle detection was used to detect if some formula is recursive in nature or not.